 4. A level for components in inventories and a title and/or date for each component:

 - The inventory must have at least a level designation on your first <c>, like <c01 level=”series”>, for example (ASpace forces you to set a level);

 - you should either have a title or a date for a component.
 If you do not, the system will add “untitled” to your component.

 - we have noted a number of repositories using <unitid>s as titles of series or subseries.
 On testing and rollout, we altered a number of finding aids with this issue and changed their <unitid>s to <unittitle>s, but will only do this for the CAO rollout.

-That’s it!
-These four conventions above are all in line with EAD and DA:CS best practice.
+That’s it.
+If you’re worried that this is a lot of work, you shouldn’t – again, these conventions above are all in line with EAD and DA:CS best practice.

-* we’ve found a few anomalies with EAD v.1 – if you are still using it, you should probably at least update your encoding to EAD2002.
+* we’ve found a few anomalies with EAD v.1 – if you are still using it, you should probably update your encoding to EAD2002.

 ** If for some reason your file with no eadid gets indexed, it will cause all your repository’s files to fail.
 We will have to delete that null eadid file from the database.

 *** it has come to our attention that in-line invalid XML tagging within ArchivesSpace fields is permitted and will not prevent the EAD export.
 The implication is that ASpace may export invalid XML.
 Invalid XML can’t be indexed by CAO.
 If you use in-line tagging, try to export a pdf version of the finding aid.
 If ASpace throws an error, you have invalid tagging somewhere.